cognitedata/indsl/docs/_sources/contribute.rst.txt

 3. **Make your changes**: Make your changes to the code base.
 Make sure to follow the coding style and documentation guidelines.
 Pre-commit checks will run automatically when you push your changes.
-You can also run pre-commit checks manually for all staged files by running ``poetry run pre-commit run --all-files``.
+You can also run pre-commit checks manually for all staged files by running ``uv run pre-commit run --all-files``.
 We follow the Google Python Style Guide for docstrings.

 4. **Write tests**: If you are adding a new feature or fixing a bug, write tests using the `pytest` framework to cover the new code.